 It happens all the time around here.
-You see, Cody’s story is not all that unique at the Ranch.
-There are dozens and dozens of Ranch Guys who have faced similar struggles and come out on top, just like Cody.
+You see, Cody’s story is not all that unique at the ARMory.
+There are dozens and dozens of ARMory Guys who have faced similar struggles and come out on top, just like Cody.
 At every level of baseball, decision-makers will evaluate you to determine if you’re good enough to play on their level.
 Get used to it.

 That coach who cut you?